drnp/drnp.github.io/resume-en.md

 - 2012/05 : Simulation of SAE engine

+    During the migration of the game "WeiSango" from the Sina SAE platform to other IaaS public clouds, we encountered limitations with SAE's non-universal services.
+In a relatively short amount of time, we developed and launched a service called **FakeSAE**, which simulated the HTTP queue and scheduled task services of SAE, allowing the existing game business code to be migrated to other public cloud platforms with almost zero intrusion.
+FakeSaeQueue relies on Redis to provide queue storage, implements SAE's supported ordered and concurrent (unordered) queues using **C**, uses **Lua** as a configuration script, and eliminates SAE's original queue length limit.
+After the service was launched, it ran stably until the game was taken offline in 2018.

+    The "WeiSango" series, as a web game, has achieved over 7 years of profitable operation.

 - 2013/01 - 2013/04 : Real-time service of "Dominance of Sango"

+    "Dominance of Sango" is another web game planned by the company with a Three Kingdoms theme.
+The design style is more realistic than "WeiSango", and the combat system includes real-time logic.
+Inheriting the **communication service** and **millisecond-level timer** developed in a previous personal project, it provides basic support for the game's combat logic.
+The service main body is developed using **C** and embedded with logic scripts written in **Lua**.
+The game was interrupted due to business adjustments after the internal test.

+- Responsible for the overall **operations** and internal **IT management** of the company (due to the relatively small size of the company).

+    Managed and maintained the online and development testing servers and other resources, developed release processes and resource evaluation.
+Implemented a complete internal permission system, daily authentication mechanism based on LDAP, and connected all development resources and company human resource management, etc.

 ### WuXianTianLi (2010/06-2012/04)